 From the Encyclopedia of Puget Sound: “GIANT PACIFIC OCTOPUS (Enteroctopus dofleini) is the largest species of octopus in the world.
 It is found in the northern Pacific Ocean from the northwest coast of the continental United States to Japan, including Puget Sound.”

-There are reports of one giant octopus weighing 157 pounds and measuring 11 feet long from the top of the mantel to the end of its arms (octopuses don’t have tentacles).
-That octopus was weighed live, out of the water of course, and then immediately returned to the water.
+There are reports of one giant octopus weighing 157 pounds and measuring 11 feet long from the top of the mantel to the end of its arms (octopuses don’t have tentacles, they have arms).
+That octopus was weighed while it was alive, out of the water of course, and then immediately returned to the water.

-Take a look at the following online article that includes a couple of brief videos:
+Take a look at this website that includes a couple of brief videos.

 And there’s a ton of information HERE about the Puget Sound and Tacoma giant octopuses (most of it factual, although there is a bit of silly talk about a 600-pound octopus that lives under the Tacoma Narrows Bridge and that comes up to the surface and grabs entire huge ferry boats and eats all of the passengers … yikes).